martintrojer/scheme-clojure/README.md

-# An interpreter of (a subset of) the Scheme programming language.
+# An interpreter of (a subset of) the Scheme programming language

 Written in Clojure